College football bowl schedule: New Year's Day games previewed, how to watch | NCAA.com

 Key to the game

 How motivated is Georgia?
 On paper, the Bulldogs are the much stronger team here.
 Since losing to LSU, Georgia has looked like a title contender.
-Only a close loss to Alabama kept UGA from the College Football Playoff.
+Only a close loss to Alabama in the SEC championship kept UGA from the College Football Playoff.
 Texas will be motivated.
 The Longhorns would love to use a win here as a launching pad for an even bigger 2019 season.

 Tomorrow.
 All eyes will be upon us.
 Texas vs. Georgia in the Allstate Sugar Bowl.#ThisIsTexas #HookEm @SugarBowlNola pic.twitter.com/HFtR9w30l4— Texas Football (@TexasFootball) January 1, 2019